maxnorris17/X-Ray/README.md

 How to run this code:
 1. Set up an AWS account.
 Without a GPU testing this code froze my MacBook Pro.
 You will need to log in from terminal with the secure .pem file amazon sends you.
 2. Set up an AWS instance (at first I read instructions that recommended instance type p2.xlarge, but TA Steven Chen said p3.2xlarge would be faster, the downside is it is more expensive since it uses more GPUs)
-3. Upload a zip file to your p3.2xlarge AWS instance with a) the 1.py file b) the VGG16 weights .5 file c) the chest_xray folder, which has instide a folder for train, val, and test.
+3. Upload a zip file to your p3.2xlarge AWS instance with a) the 1.py file b) the VGG16 weights .h5 file c) the chest_xray folder, which has instide a folder for train, val, and test.
+(The .h5 file and the chest_xray folder were both too large to upload to this GitHub repository.)
 4. Unzip the compressed file using "unzip" in terminal
 5. Instead of using separate .py files for each model you wish to run, I found it easier to learn how to use vim commands from terminal to edit the 1.py file to tune hyperparameters.
 I experimented with changing the batch size, the learning rate, the optimization method (RMSprop vs. Adam) and the number of epochs (the number of times the CNN runs through every training image).